-Drum Corps International gained national notoriety this year due to a very energetic synth player with the Boston Crusaders.
+Drum Corps International gained national notoriety in 2016 due to a very energetic synth player with the Boston Crusaders.
 Anna Eberhart of Denton, TX probably never thought her first season in Drum Corps would be as exciting as it has been.
 In case you have been living under a rock — earlier this summer, Anna’s performance went viral around the internet.
 Her animated faces and movements during performances gained national attention, being covered by People Magazine, Mashable, TMZ, Huffington Post, ESPN, and countless other media outlets.
 And the Boston Crusaders could not be happier for the attention.

 The show that the Boston Crusaders are presenting this year is titled, “Quixotic.”
 It follows the story of Don Quixote, considered one of the most influential works of literature from the Spanish Golden Age.
 Authored by Miguel de Cervantes, the novel takes the readers through the adventures of Mr. Alonso Quixano.
 He reads so many books he loses his sanity, re-imagines himself as “Don Quixote,” and sets out to revive chivalry and bring justice to the world.
 This ‘knight errant’ is a visionary, defining his own reality, on a noble quest so real in his imagination.